 We share our expertise and insights with Government agencies; international/national/regional civil society organisations; employers, employees and trade unions; criminal justice agencies, penal reform and human rights movements; health providers and health professionals; welfare organisations and a diverse range of cultural industries, to help them influence and develop policy.

-We see the provision of training for both researchers and postgraduate research students as a key part of sustaining a vibrant research culture: the advanced training network engage@liverpool, launched by the Department in 2011, promotes and facilitates methodological excellence, innovation and inter-disciplinary dialogue.
+We see the provision of training for researchers as a key part of sustaining a vibrant research culture.
+Since 2011, the advanced training network has promoted and facilitated methodological excellence, innovation and inter-disciplinary dialogue.

 Eleanor Rathbone Public Lecture Series

-Our Eleanor Rathbone Social Justice Public Lectures is a long-standing annual public lecture series hosted by the Department.
-Free to attend, the public lectures are central to the work of the department, relevant to the pioneering work undertaken by Eleanor Rathbone in her day and presented by respected guest speakers.
+Our Eleanor Rathbone Social Justice Public Lectures are a long-standing annual public lecture series hosted by the Department.
+Free to attend, these public lectures are central to the work of the department, relevant to the pioneering work undertaken by Eleanor Rathbone in her day and presented by respected guest speakers.